joselusl/aruco_eye/README.md

 ## aruco_eye_ros_display
-This node allows the visualization of the detected ArUco visual markers by the node aruco_eye_ros.
+This node allows the visualization of the detected ArUco visual markers by the node aruco_eye_ros_detector.

 ### ROS Launcher
 The package aruco_eye_ros includes a launcher called aruco_eye_ros_display.launch.